philoinovsky/WorkingExperience/Language/C++/optimizing_c++.md

 #### volatile
 - wont optimize dead load/store elimination for volatile variables
 - does not mean atomic
+- prevents compiler from storing it to register
 #### thread-local storage
 - keyword `thread_local`, `__thread` or `__declspec(thread)`
 - accessed through a pointer stored in a thread environment block